harveybarnhard/looperr/README.md

 # Usage
 The main function of this package is `linsmooth()` which performs a similar role to the standard `lm()` function for regressions.
+By default, `linsmooth()` performs linear regression.
-The default is to run a local linear regression using a Gaussian kernel.
-If your dataset is `X` and your response vector is `y`, then the following few lines
+If your dataset is `X`, your response vector is `y`, and your group identifier is `g` the here is a smörgåsbord of command commands you might want to run:

 ```r
 # Linear regression